General Dentistry located in Rowland Heights, CA

 Fortunately, effective treatments are available for these common issues.
 We can determine if wisdom tooth removal is the best course of action for your situation after a consultation.

 What can I expect during wisdom tooth extraction?

 Wisdom tooth removal is a very common procedure.
 We will first meet with you and discusses the procedure and answers any questions you may have.

-Depending on the type of procedure that you need, you either undergo local anesthesia in your gums or, in some cases, are given medicine that makes you feel very sleepy.
+Depending on the type of procedure that you need, you will undergo local anesthesia in your gums.
 Your provider then extracts your wisdom teeth surgically, and the wound is packed with gauze to prevent bleeding.

 What can I expect after having my wisdom teeth removed?

 While the procedure itself is very safe, you’ll likely experience some symptoms afterward.
 These may include:

 Following the procedure, avoid brushing your teeth for 24 hours.
 In addition, you may find it helpful to hold a cold compress against your jaw, and many people only eat soft foods immediately afterwards.
 You may also be prescribed over-the-counter or prescription pain medication to help you feel more comfortable.

 To learn more about wisdom tooth removal, call or schedule an appointment online today with one of the experienced dentists on the team.